 State Government releases the funds to each and every school timely.
-The schools already have the buffer stock under the head of cooking cost and food grains in case if it is delayed in releasing funds to schools.
+Usually schools have the buffer stock under the head of cooking cost and food grains in case if it gets delayed in releasing funds to schools.

 2.4.6 Initiatives taken by the State for pre-positioning of funds with the implementing agencies in the beginning of the year.